wp-plugins/postman-smtp/readme.txt

 == Changelog ==

+= 1.5.4 - 2015-03-08 =
 * Added a Dashboard Widget to display Postman status
+* Moved the SMTP transcript to it's own step in the Send Email Test because it didn't fit
-* Moved other plugin configuration import to the Setup Wizard
+* Moved 3rd-party plugin import to the Setup Wizard

 = 1.5.4 - 2015-03-05 =
 * Added the Http User Agent string to the diagnostics